AnarchistHoneybun/CSD101/README.md

 ### Notice
 * Code and other forms of solution provided here are for reference and understanding of person(s) perusing this.
-* Any code/solution provided here may not be used are reference for submissions, fully or partially.
+* Any code/solution provided here may not be used as reference/copied for submissions, fully or partially.
 * Further usage is governed under the [BSD-3-Clause License](LICENSE).

 ### Contents